 Although adjustable stands are readily available most only accommodate the regular body depth of either an Acoustic or Electric Guitar – so be sure to check which one you are buying.

-Guitar Racks – If you are lucky enough to have more than one guitar and love swapping instruments, sounds and styles while playing, then a Guitar Rack (or multi-stand) provides both easy access and more efficient use of floor space than a collection of single floor stands grouped together.
+Guitar Racks – If you are lucky enough to have more than one guitar and love swapping instruments, sounds, and styles while playing, then a Guitar Rack (or multi-strand) provides both easy access and more efficient use of the floor space than a collection of single floor stands grouped together.
 By design, your guitars are stored gently leaning on their side rather than facing forward which can initially feel odd, but you will soon get used to it and enjoy playing all of them more regularly.

 Storing Guitars for Long Periods Without Being Played – Guitars do not need regular tension when in storage but having no string tension at all can lead to neck bowing.
 So, whether they are kept in their cases or out on display, keep the string tension on the neck, but loosen the strings one or two half steps.